ufosc/OSC-Proximity-Chat-App/README.md

 This repository holds the all of the code that our Echo app utilizes (pretty cool right? 😎).
 This repository is public because we believe in the future of open source projects, the community is what makes developing so special ✨!
 It is split into the frontend/app `/client` and the backend/server `/server`.
 Take a look around, we're sure you'll find yourself wanting to help out!
 Ready?
 Head here 👉 [contributing](#contributing)

+Here is our design for the Echo Chat App on Figma: [Figma Design](https://www.figma.com/file/2mvddKeA4XMODdCidYkDid/Proximity-Chat-App?type=design&node-id=0%3A1&mode=design&t=V5A9MVRhlmdxGH0M-1).

 ## Installation